2020 PIAB Statistics

-According to the Injuries Board Annual Report, there were 33,114 applications in 2017, 8,857 of those applications were public liability claims.
-This means that 27% of all claims submitted to the Injuries Board in 2017 were Public Liability Claims.
+According to the Injuries Board Annual Report, there were 8,587 awards for compensation in 2020.
+1,426 of these awards were public liability claims.
+This means that 17% of all claims that were awarded compensation in 2020 were public liability claims.

 What is a Public Liability Claim?